 I happily returned back to the states to see some 45 likes on Facebook.
 I was homesick and mangoes were part of every discussion during first few days.
 But work had piled on at the office and I got busy in my routine.
 Slowly mangoes slipped from being the center of every discussion and the Mango tree back home was somehow lost from thoughts.
 I called my parents over the weekend.
 That’s when a news came from back home – The “Amra-kaand” had begun.
 What’s an “Amra-kaand”?
 You may ask.
 It’s an age-old battle between the Mango owner and his innumerable foes.
 It’s the battle to protect “kairya’s” till the “paad”.
 Don’t belittle this by comparing it to protecting any other fruits in the garden.
 Because we are talking about the King of All Fruits here.
 These are princes and princesses.
 They will one day grow to take their rightful place at throne and reign over the kingdom.
-We can lose some pawns (pomegranates) or even rooks or bishops (guavas or jackfruits), but this is royalty.
+We may lose some pawns (pomegranates) or even rooks or bishops (guavas or jackfruits), but this is royalty.
 Thou shall protect thy kings.
 So back to the Amra-kaand.

 It had begun couple of days before my call.
 The enemy has sent over its first troops.
 The expendables.
 It was a group of small children in my colony.
 As it turned out, they had also got the news about first “hangaam” (first fruit-season).
 My mom and dad are alone back home.
 They are not very old, but they are old enough to qualify for senior citizen discounts.
 Kids knew that and came over one afternoon.
 It was not difficult for them to jump over the fence and go to the tree.
 But climbing the tree was still a difficult task, since this was a tv/video-game/smartphone generation and wasn’t taught the once essential tree-climbing skill.
 They had however played Angry-birds long enough to become experts in projectile motion.
 They picked some stones and started hurling them at green pigs.
 I mean green mangoes.
 They didn’t care if it they got a small, bitter “kairi” or a big, sour, mouthwatering “kairi”.
 My mom was working in the kitchen.
 She heard the noise and came out.
 She yelled and ran at them, but the gang quickly jumped over the fence.
 She got back only to hear them again at the tree.
 They had simply backtracked and regrouped.
 She went back again.
 This happened two-three times.
 She soon realized that although the gang could do this the whole day, she couldn’t.
 But she had a better weapon against them.
 She knew almost everyone in the gang and also their respective mothers.
 All she had to do was to threaten them that she will tell their moms about their escapades.
 She did that and it worked.
 The gang dispersed and went back to playing angry-birds.
 She hadn’t actually told their moms.
 But she knew that those kids will eventually realize her scheme, since none of them got yelled or spanked at home.
 She was relieved for the moment.
 And she was ready to make real calls if required.
 After all we are talking about the King of All Fruits here.
 My mother was sad looking at the small “kairyas” on the ground.

 My mother is one-of-a-kind (like every other mother).
 She doesn’t have any personal needs.
 I don’t remember her buying a new Sari for herself in long time or jewels.
 On the other hand she helps out everyone around her.
 At home she has a secret fund (in a well-known jar in the kitchen).
 Although she doesn’t need to ask my dad about taking money from central (again secret) place, this fund is for special purposes.
 To help out whoever needs it.
 Our “maushi” (domestic helper), our grocery store guy, our vegetable vendor, our night watchman.
 And many more.
 In turn she gets their respect.
 If “kaku” (aunty) needs help, they will be there.
 Every month, we used to make one-thousand-and-one “modaks” (sweets) for puja at the Ganesh Mandir and then distribute all of them afterwards.
 When we were young, during one season, we had planted okra (lady-finger) in our garden.
 Once we harvested it, she sent us to everyone in the colony with a bag full of okra.
 I know she will give away mangoes too, once they are taken down.
 Each gang-member will get mangoes at their respective homes after the “paad” without any effort.
-But they didn’t know that.
-And then there were others who were simply too cruel.
+But the kids didn’t know that. … and then there were others who were simply too cruel.

 It was quiet on that front for some days.
 The mangoes were growing and the gang was on a break somehow.
 The days were getting warmer and warmer.
 It was difficult to set foot outside after noon till the evening.
 So people either languished at work or at home during afternoons.
 Mandatory siesta was in session.
 You could hear air-coolers, fans and air-conditioners blazing in each house in the neighborhood.
 It was a usual April month and mango tree didn’t have anything to complain about.
 But that’s when the enemy decided to bring in big guns.
 Time was 4pm.
 Mom had just finished her work, finished her lunch and was planning to take her usual evening nap.
 Dad was writing something.
 It came quickly.
 Suddenly it darkened outside.
 Something was blocking the sun.
 That’s unusual, my mom thought.
 She came outside to check and realized the dire situation in an instant.
 Those were clouds and “Avakali paus” (non-seasonal rain) was preparing for attack.
 This, I think, is the worst nightmare for all mango farmers across India.
 Once every few years, we would have these rains in March or April.
 Because of the extreme heat or something else.
 And the next day’s newspapers would solemnly announce the damages.
 Always in Millions of Rupees.
 This thing would single-handedly decide how much mango we would be getting that summer.
 Farmers would lose out more than half of their crop.
 It had power to crush many dreams and many lives.
 And it was here.

 My mom was still shocked when she described it to me next day.
 The attack was multi-staged.
 First came the blackout.
 Dark black clouds engulfed the skies.
 It was dark at 5pm.
 Then there was an aerial attack.
 Winds started blowing out.
-They cleared out anything lose and insignificant.
+They cleared out anything loose and insignificant.
 Dust, branches and garbage was up in the air.
 People rushed to terraces to fetch the clothes from the ropes.
 Some terraces had grains spread out in heat to dry them and some had “papads”.
 The household went for these first.
-Then came anything lose and valuable.
+Then came anything loose and valuable.
 Like the lids on the water tanks, which were secured by putting some heavy stones on them.
 Chairs were brought inside.
-Many people sleep outside during summer time, so they dashed to get the beds and linens in.
+Many people sleep outside during summer time, so they dashed out to get the beds and linens in.
 But the warning wasn’t long enough.
 The winds were soon joined by the infantry in the form of thousands of water droplets rushing towards the earth.
 The rain made weird hissing sounds when it touched the hot earth.
 Not everyone was sad to see them though.
 The sweet smell of ground gave away Earth’s happiness.
 She was happy to see water after eight-nine months.
 The gang was happy and was in the open to bathe in the rain.
 But my mom was unhappy.
 This was a mighty foe, one against whom she had no weapons.
-She could only prey that the rain would not turn into a hailstorm.
+She could only pray that the rain would not turn into a hailstorm.
 The rain continued late into the night.
 Mom could sleep only after the sound of the rain on our windows stopped sometime after the midnight.